UniFormal/uniformal.github.io/doc/setup/configure.md

 title: Configuring MMT
 ---

-### Overview

 When started, MMT looks for a configuration file called `mmtrc` in the following order:

 * a default file is included with MMT
 * the `deploy` folder of the MMT repository (if MMT is run in a way that lets it find that folder)
 * the user's home folder

 Later configuration entries overwrite earlier ones.

 During setup a defaut configuration file is generated and placed in the `deploy` folder.
 That file also includes some example configuration entries.

 ### Configuration File Syntax